Learning to Adapt the Parameters of Behavior Trees and Motion Generators (BTMGs) to Task Variations: Approach

 In ~\cite{mayr21iros,mayr2022skill}, we use Bayesian optimization (BO) as a black-box optimization method to obtain the optimal policy parameters $\bds{\theta}^*_{e}$ and the best reward $J_{\bds{v}_k}(\bds{\theta}^*_{e})$.
 In this paper, however, we use BO to obtain $J_{\bds{v}_k}(\bds{\theta}_{e})$ by computing $J_{\bds{v}_k}(\bds{\theta}_{e1}), J_{\bds{v}_k} (\bds{\theta}_{e2}), \ldots, J_{\bds{v}_k}(\bds{\theta}_{et})$ over the sequence $\bds{\theta}_{e1}, \bds{\theta}_{e2}, \ldots, \bds{\theta}_{et}$.
 This allows us to not only have the optimal policy parameters $\bds{\theta}^*_{e}$ and the corresponding best reward $J_{\bds{v}_k}(\bds{\theta}^*_{e})$ but it also provides us with intermediate $\bds{\theta}_{et}$ and $J_{\bds{v}_k}(\bds{\theta}_{et})$.
 Overall, this provides us with large amount of data to train the $\hat{J}$ function and allows us to capture the overall reward landscape better.

 In addition to learning the reward function $\hat{J}$, we also learn the feasibility function $\hat{F}$.
 The motivation behind learning $\hat{F}$ is twofolds: First, it provides a user-defined metric to evaluate the feasibility of a policy and second, it complements the reward formulation of a task by addressing the potential shortcomings of inaccurate reward formulations.
+In principle, we do not need to optimize feasibility if the reward formulation covers all aspects of the task.
+However, in practice, reward formulation is challenging, so feasibility addresses these shortcomings effectively.
+It ensures learned policies align with the task's requirements, despite imperfect reward formulations.

 For a given task variation $\bds{v}_k$, we define the feasibility function $F_{\bds{v}_k}(\bds{\theta}_{e})$ as a binary function that maps to 1 or 0 depending on whether the policy achieves a user-defined metric of feasibility or not.
 Similar to $J_{\bds{v}_k}(\bds{\theta}_{e})$, we obtain $F_{\bds{v}_k}(\bds{\theta}_{e})$ by computing $F_{\bds{v}_k}(\bds{\theta}_{e1}), F_{\bds{v}_k}(\bds{\theta}_{e2}), \ldots, F_{\bds{v}_k}(\bds{\theta}_{et})$ for the sequence of evaluations $\bds{\theta}_{e1}, \bds{\theta}_{e2}, \ldots, \bds{\theta}_{et}$.
 For more details about the pipeline, we refer the reader to the policy optimization section in~\cite{mayr21iros,mayr2022skill}.